-The Appalachian Trail is a brilliant idea, born from a tragic moment, which turned into so much more than anyone could conceive.
+The Appalachian Trail is a brilliant idea that was born from a tragic moment.
+Nevertheless, the idea became much more than anyone could conceive.

 The initial idea for the trail came to Benton MacKaye shortly after his wife committed suicide in 1921.
 MacKaye (pronounced mah-KYE) was a Harvard-trained forester.
 His grand plan was to construct a long trail traversing the spine of the Appalachian Mountains.
 It would be a place for city-dwellers to get away from the noise and pollution of the city.
 MacKaye wanted to construct a series of farms and work/study camps along the trail.